RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 Install Docker

 NOTES:
-We are using CentOS repo because Docker provide packages only for RHEL on s390x (IBM Z)
+We are using CentOS repo because Docker provides packages only for RHEL on s390x (IBM Z)

 [Reference](https://docs.docker.com/engine/install/centos/)